You need to go back to what seemed like the winter of Sam Baker's NFL career to fully understand why everything is in full bloom these days.

-But, as injuries piled up, Baker couldn’t move well anymore.
+But, as the injuries piled up, Baker couldn’t even move well anymore.
 That’s why the Falcons gave his starting job to journeyman Will Svitek and briefly -- and unsuccessfully -- tried Baker at guard.

-When the Falcons started their offseason program in the spring and Baker returned to Atlanta, he continued working with the team's director of athletic performance, Jeff Fish, on his movement.
+When the Falcons started their offseason program in the spring and Baker returned to Atlanta, he continued working with director of athletic performance Jeff Fish on his movement.
 When training camp rolled around, Smith noticed a huge difference in Baker.
-It has carried over into the regular season, and Smith said Baker is playing better than ever.
+It’s carried over into the regular season and Smith said Baker is playing better than ever.

-The way Atlanta's offensive line is playing brings us back to another story about Gunnar.
+The way the offensive line is playing brings us back to another story about Gunnar.
 The Bakers chose his middle name as a way to honor Harvey Dahl.
-He was a guard for the Falcons when Baker first came into the league, and the two built a strong friendship.
-Dahl left Atlanta as a free agent prior to last season, and those who weren’t blaming Baker for all the offensive line’s problems last season were seemingly pointing to Dahl’s departure as the reason for the downfall.
+He was a guard for the Falcons when Baker first came into the league and the two built a strong friendship.
+Dahl left Atlanta as a free agent last season and those that weren’t blaming Baker for all the offensive line’s problems last season were pointing to Dahl’s departure as the reason for the downfall.